Bumblebee-Project/bbswitch/README.md

 If you have DKMS installed, you can install bbswitch in such a way that it survives kernel upgrades.
-It is recommended to remove older versions of bbswitch by running `dkms remove bbswitch/OLDVERSION --all` as root.
+It is recommended to remove older versions of bbswitch by running `dkms remove -m bbswitch -v OLDVERSION --all` as root.
 To install the new version, simply run:

     # make -f Makefile.dkms